rzuritamilla/phr/gip-twmodel/PITCHME.md

 > Breakthrough theories and validated solutions for societal benefit

-Breakthrough theories in published papers validated solutions ready for widespread dissemination
+Breakthrough theories in published papers <br>
+validated solutions ready for widespread dissemination

 Note: draw a gaussian and indicate that 10-20 % are either totally convinced or unconvinced.
 This presentation is for the rest.